 US-led air strikes against ISIS continue in Iraq and Syria, alongside a training programme to build the capacity of Iraqi security forces and local fighters.
 The UK has been conducting airstrikes against ISIS in Iraq since September 2014 and has been providing training assistance to Iraqi security forces and the Kurdish Peshmerga.
 Following a vote in Parliament in December 2015 the UK expanded its air campaign into Syria.
 The campaign to liberate Mosul in northern Iraq has begun and attention is increasingly focused on the eventual liberation of Raqqa in Syria.Jump to full report >>

-A coalition of over 60 countries are engaged in international efforts to counter ISIS (also known as Daesh, ISIL or Islamic State).
+A coalition of over 60 countries are engaged in international efforts to counter ISIS (also known as Daesh, ISIL or so-called Islamic State).
 The military campaign in Iraq and Syria is just one aspect of that broader strategy which also includes measures to restrict the flow of foreign fighters, stop foreign financing, provide humanitarian assistance to Iraq and Syria and strategic communications (propaganda, public diplomacy and psychological operations) intended to counter their ideology.

 It is the military campaign against ISIS which is the focus of this paper.
 It does not examine the ongoing civil war in Syria or the role of third parties in that conflict.